lohic/ITS/wp-content/plugins/wp-to-twitter/readme.txt

 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
-Tags: twitter, microblogging, su.pr, bitly, yourls, redirect, shortener, post, links Requires at least: 3.1.4
+Tags: twitter, microblogging, su.pr, bitly, yourls, redirect, shortener, post, links Requires at least: 3.3.3
-Tested up to: 3.5.1
+Tested up to: 3.7.0
 License: GPLv2 or later
-Stable tag: trunk
+Stable tag: 2.7.5

 Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.

 == Description ==

 WP to Twitter automatically posts Tweets from WordPress to Twitter using your URL shortening service to provide a link back to your post from Twitter.
+You can also use WP to Twitter to display a feed of recent Tweets using widgets.

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/)